mangelajo/doc-check/README.md

 questions:
   - name: installation
     question: How do I install this software?
+    answerEvaluation: |
-    answerEvaluation: The answer should provide clear installation instructions.
+      The answer should provide clear installation instructions, including:
+      - Prerequisites or system requirements
+      - Step-by-step installation commands
+      - How to verify the installation worked
+      - Provide at least this example: ./my-install-method.sh
 ```

 CLI options always override configuration file settings.